My Tokyo Guide

 Main content starts here.

-The Shitamachi Museum Annex, on the opposite side of Ueno Park to the Shitamachi Museum itself, is a restored liquor store with displays that show what a traditional liquor store would have looked like several centuries ago.
-No admission fee is necessary and you are free to look about the faithfully restored shop.
+The Shitamachi Museum Annex is, in fact, a restored liquor store called "Old Yoshidaya Sakayaten," with displays that show what a traditional liquor store would have looked like in the Edo period, both in terms of architecture and interior decor.
+No admission fee is necessary, and you are free to look about the faithfully restored shop.

 The aim of the Shitamachi Museum and its annex is to showcase the lifestyle, culture, and customs of the common people of pre-modern Tokyo.
 The museum offers visitors the opportunity to venture into faithfully reproduced interiors of old, wooden merchant homes that were once ubiquitous in the city—a hands-on experience that both adults and kids alike can enjoy.